das-projects/Rhine/README.md

 ## Model Architecture

-### Image Encoder:
+### Image Encoder

 The image encoder in our model is based on the Vision Transformer (ViT) model, pre-trained using the BEITv2 approach.
 BEITv2 leverages a visual tokenizer to convert images into discrete visual tokens, enabling masked image modeling (MIM).
 Specifically, approximately 40% of image patches are masked, and the model is trained to predict the CLIP embeddings of these masked patches.
 This technique ensures that the model captures high-level visual representations and is robust in understanding the visual content in documents.
-The pretraining also involves a [CLS] token to aggregate patch information into global representations, enhancing the model’s ability to generate comprehensive visual embeddings【52†source】【53†source】.
+The pretraining also involves a [CLS] token to aggregate patch information into global representations, enhancing the model’s ability to generate comprehensive visual embeddings.

 ```python
 import math